SDGreen/TotalTarot/README.md

 * #### Navigation Bar
     * When hovered over, the list anchors all underline.
-    * When hovered over, The dark/light mode button transitions to it's oppisite picture.
+    * When hovered over, The dark/light mode button transitions to it's opposite picture.
     * The active page is highlighted by a different colour.
     * The Navbar collapses once small enough so the page links and mode button is hidden in a dropdown.